martinhaefner/simppl/README.md

 ```

 That's it.
 The method call blocks until the response is received and
-stored in the echoed variable.
+the result is stored in the echoed variable.
 In case of an error, an exception is thrown.
 Note that the underlying DBus implementation will block on the fd correlated
-with the request and therefore a blocking client can never be running on the
+with the request and therefore a blocking client shall never be running on the
-same connection as the server (ok, that's only a test setup, in real world
+same connection as server objects, which could easily be mixed up in
-client and server typically reside in different applications.
+more complex distributed services.

-Important notice: simppl always
+Important notice: simppl currently always
 adds a signal filter to the message bus.
 Therefore, connections instantiated
-for blocking clients and therfore never running any kind of event loop, will cause
+for blocking clients and therefore never running any kind of event loop, will cause
 the bus daemon to grow in size, as these bus clients will never read these signal
 notifications from the bus.

-But have a look on the message loop driven client.
+But let's have a look on the message loop driven client.
 The best way to implement
 such a client is to derive from the stub base template and delegate the
 callbacks to member functions.
 Note that the method is called via the async(...)
 member function.